best practice of go backend service 1

 6. Database Access

-• Always use prepared statements to avoid SQL injection.
+gormor a query builder likesqlxfor database interactions. - Always use prepared statements to avoid SQL injection.

 import (